 Original Approval Date: November 8, 2000

-Date of Most Recent Review/Revision: November 11, 2009
+Date of Most Recent Review/Revision: May 22, 2019

-Office of Accountability: Vice-President: Academic
+Office of Accountability: Provost and Vice-President: Academic

 Administrative Responsibility: Faculty of Graduate and Postdoctoral Studies